soltislab/transcriptome_microsats/Tutorial/README.md

 ##3.
 Run PAL_FINDER

-We use the file "config_g1.txt" to run PAL_FINDER:
+In the directory "pal_finder_v0.02.04", run PAL_FINDER using the input file "config_g1.txt":

 	>perl pal_finder_v0.02.04.pl config_g1.txt

 PAL_FINDER will output a set of PALs in a .txt file.
 Using our config_g1.txt file will output a file called "P_to_B_input.txt".
 There is already a file "P_to_B_input.txt" in the main directory, which the user can use for future steps.
 If you want to use the file that you generated with PAL_FINDER, you will need to replace the original file in the main directory with your file.